BarbaraMoran/BarbaraMoran/README.md

 ...and I really enjoy coding!

-💜 I am currently working on a [**React project inspired by traditional memory card games**](https://github.com/BarbaraMoran/girls-invented-punk), in order to make female punk pioneers visible (I am a punk singer myself 😎).
+💜 I am currently working on a [**React project called "Women invented punk"**](https://github.com/BarbaraMoran/girls-invented-punk), in order to make female punk pioneers visible (I am a punk singer myself 😎).
 I also hope to test my knowledge and learn to develop new functionalities. 🤓

 #### Technologies: